jenkinsci/elasticbox-plugin/README.md

 =====================

 The ElasticBox CI Jenkins plug-in provides full integration between Jenkins and ElasticBox (http://elasticbox.com).
 With this plugin, Jenkins can launch, provision, and manage Jenkins slaves on-demand in different cloud providers via ElasticBox.
-It also provides build steps to deploy and manage your applications, including a complex, multi-tiear applications that are defined as boxes in ElasticBox.
+It also provides build steps to deploy and manage your applications, including complex, multi-tiear applications that are defined as boxes in ElasticBox.

   - Configure project to be built on slaves deployed with specific deployment profile and variables in a specific workspace.
   - Slave can be single-use, single-use slaves cannot be reused for another build.